cloudinary-devs/cld-vue-plugins/README.md

 # cld-vue-plugins
-Vue app to demonstrate the Cloudinary Vue plugins for the AdvancedImage component
+Vue.js app to demonstrate the Cloudinary Vue.js plugins for the AdvancedImage component

 ## Project Setup